Yart-jh/RepairKit/README.txt

-RepairKit V 1.0.2
+RepairKit V 1.0.4

 # DESCRIPTION

-RepairKit is an open source utility tool that wraps 20+ windows system tools and commands that can help with diagnosing and maintaining windows systems into a interface which allows the user to execute them with a number input.
+RepairKit is an open source utility tool that wraps 20+ windows system tools and commands that can help with diagnosing and maintaining windows systems into a interface which allows the user to execute them with a string input.

 Program also includes admin privilege verification and locks users out of commands that usually require administrative privilege.